-This package contains an editor.
+This package provides an editor.
 It was chosen because of its compatibility with the classic vi editor and its huge number of powerful capabilities.
-An editor is a very personal choice for many users and any other editor could be substituted if desired.
+An editor is a very personal choice for many users.
+Any other editor can be substituted, if you wish.